 - Lannon Hill Home & Store

-On December 19, 2014, Urban Land Interests acquired the current Anchor Bank property located on Madison’s Capitol Square in order to pursue the largest new development in Downtown Madison since ULI’s Block 89 project.
-Currently under development, the property was home to the dated Anchor Bank office building located at 25 West Main Street, a surface parking lot located at 115 South Carroll Street and a deteriorating parking ramp located at 115 South Hamilton Street.
+On December 19, 2014, Urban Land Interests acquired the former Anchor Bank property located on Madison’s Capitol Square in order to pursue the largest new development in Downtown Madison since ULI’s Block 89 project.
+Currently under construction, the site was formerly home to a dated office building, a surface parking lot, and a deteriorating parking ramp.

-The Anchor Properties Redevelopment includes the renovation and expansion of the Anchor Bank office building, the demolition of the existing above grade parking structure that was at the end of its useful life, the construction of a five level underground parking structure beneath Carroll Street and the construction of a new mixed-use apartment building containing retail / restaurant space at the sidewalk level and 8 levels of rental apartments.
+Today this extensive urban infill redevelopment includes the complete renovation and expansion of the office building, the demolition of the above grade parking structure, the construction of a five level underground parking structure beneath Carroll Street and the construction of a new mixed-use apartment building; containing retail space at the sidewalk level and eight floors of rental homes.